Chris Hinton

-Christopher Jerrod Hinton (born July 31, 1961) is a former American football offensive tackle who played in the National Football League (NFL) for 13 seasons, primarily with the Indianapolis Colts franchise.
+Christopher Jerrod Hinton (born July 31, 1961) is an American former professional football tackle who played in the National Football League (NFL) for 13 seasons, primarily with the Indianapolis Colts franchise.
 In addition to his seven seasons with the Colts, he was a member of the Atlanta Falcons for four seasons and the Minnesota Vikings for two seasons.

-Hinton was selected fourth overall by the Denver Broncos in the 1983 NFL Draft and was traded to the Colts as part of a deal for the Broncos to receive Colts' pick John Elway.
-Although Hinton noted that his career was often overshadowed by his role in Elway's trade, his own NFL tenure saw him named to seven Pro Bowls and recognized as a two-time first-team All-Pro.
+Hinton played college football for the Northwestern Wildcats, receiving first-team All-American honors.
+He was selected fourth overall in the 1983 NFL draft by the Denver Broncos, who traded him to the Colts during the draft.
+Over the course of his professional career, Hinton was named to seven Pro Bowls and two first-team All-Pros.
 He was inducted to the Indianapolis Colts Ring of Honor in 2001.

 College career

 A graduate of Chicago's Phillips High School, Hinton began attending Northwestern University in 1979 and was originally a tight end.
 As a true freshman he played in 11 games and caught seven passes for 43-yards.
 In his last season as a tight end in 1980 he caught 19 passes for 265 receiving yards in ten games.
 As a junior in 1981, Hinton was switched to offensive tackle by second year head coach Dennis Green.
 His best collegiate season came in his senior year in 1982, as he was voted co-captain to begin the season and was voted first-team All-America and first-team All Big 10.
 He completed the year playing in the East–West Shrine Game and the Blue-Gray Classic.